Palestine at the 1996 Summer Olympics: Final delegation

+Opening ceremony and Israeli delegation

-At the opening ceremony for the 1996 Summer Olympics, Majed Abu Maraheel was chosen to be the first ever flag bearer for Palestine at the Olympic Games.
-He stated that his main purpose in the Games was "to remind the world that Palestine exists."
-Relationships between the OCI and POC were fairly amicable during the Games, with respective committee presidents Ephraim Zinger and Muammar Bississo meeting during the opening ceremonies.
-The OCI officially rebuked Israeli governmental opposition to the POC competing under the name "Palestine", and Zinger extended an invitation for the Palestinian delegation to visit the OCI headquarters in Tel Aviv.
-Abu Maraheel and Ihab Salama shook hands, traded pins, and posed for photos with members of the Israeli delegation during the ceremony.
+For the opening ceremony, Abu Maraheel was chosen to be the first flag bearer for Palestine at the Olympic Games.
+He stated that his main purpose in the Games was "to remind the world that Palestine exists". and that he was "holding in one hand a Palestinian flag and in the other hand an olive branch".
+The Palestinian delegation wore slacks and checkered sports jackets during the ceremony.

+Relationships between the OCI and POC were fairly amicable during the Games, with respective committee presidents Ephraim Zinger and Bississo meeting during the opening ceremonies.
+The OCI officially rebuked Israeli governmental opposition to the POC competing under the name "Palestine", and Zinger extended an invitation for the Palestinian delegation to visit the OCI headquarters.
+Abu Maraheel and Salama shook hands, traded pins, and posed for photos with members of the Israeli delegation during the ceremony.
+Athletes from both delegations later discussed how to use the event as leverage for further peace in the region.
+They also shared food and training advice.

+Both Palestinian athletes went to the Games wearing sneakers and expressed hopes for a donation of track shoes.
+Abu Maraheel was described by the Daily Press as unlikely to medal at the Games due to his personal best of around 30:00 for the 10,000 meters, almost three minutes behind the contemporary Olympic and world record.
+He reaffirmed that he was not seeking a gold medal and that he was running for "peace, and only peace".
+Acknowledging the long history of conflict between Israel and Palestine, he told Sports Illustrated that greater connections between them "will be built through sports."